idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 Various translation memory export functions.

-**Memory > Export preliminary matching memory** = Export preliminary memory matching results to the TMX translation memory file.
+**Memory > Export > Export preliminary matching memory** = Export preliminary memory matching results to the TMX translation memory file.

-**Memory > Export segments to glossary** = Export entries from the translation memory to the selected glossary.
+**Memory > Export > Export segments to glossary** = Export entries from the translation memory to the selected glossary.

+Note: This allows you, for example, to export the converted SDLTB termbase to the glossary format.

 ### New fragment window